7 Best Beaches in the Dominican Republic

 On the southwest shore of the Dominican Republic lies 5-mile-long Bahía de Las Aguilas Beach.
 This beach is known as the Dominican Republic’s best beach for relaxing and swimming.
 This secluded paradise is often referred to as one of the most pristine and untouched beaches in the Caribbean, with its crystal-clear waters, white sands, and towering cliffs that rise above the shoreline.

 The calming waters are great for swimming and getting involved in water excursions.
 Take a diving lesson and discover the underwater beauty of the Caribbean Sea.
 On your trip underwater, you will discover marine life and have a chance to swim with professional divers too.
-The beach is located in the Jaragua National Park, which is a protected area that covers over 1,400 square kilometers.
+This Dominican beach is located in the Jaragua National Park, which is a protected area that covers over 1,400 square kilometers.
 Be sure to bring your own food and drinks, as there are no restaurants at the secluded beach.
 You will also need to take a boat ride or a 4×4 vehicle to visit the beach, but the trip will be worth it to see the majestic views.

 Visitors to Bahía de Las Aguilas can also explore the surrounding areas, including the nearby Saltwater Lagoon, which is a popular spot for birdwatching.
 The lagoon is home to a variety of bird species, including flamingos, herons, and pelicans.